wkorando/developer/java-amber/lab-records-1-intro.md

 ## Task 1: Immutable Data Classes

-Classes are often created to define behavior (like services) or mutable data structures (like lists).
-Still, they often encode data (like a point with two coordinates) and immutable data.
+Classes are usually created to define behavior (like services) or mutable data structures (like lists), but often they just encode data (like a point with two coordinates) and frequently immutable data at that.
 The Java language gives you several ways to create an immutable class.
 Probably the most straightforward way is to create a final class with final fields and a constructor to initialize these fields.
 Here is an example of such a class: